canfar/openstack-sandbox/doc/CANFAR_Services_OpenStack.md

 2. Using the native OpenStack **snapshot** method (either through the dashboard, or executing a **nova** command outside the running VM), and then downloading the resulting image using **glance**.
 The image type is **qcow2** in this case.

-* **Nimbus may be able to execute an image stored in qcow2 format** although with a number of caveats (http://www.nimbusproject.org/docs/current/admin/reference.html#qcow2):
+* **Nimbus may be able to execute an image stored in qcow2 format** (as reference [here](http://www.nimbusproject.org/docs/current/admin/reference.html#qcow2)) although with a number of modifications:
-  1. install qemu-nbd on execution hosts
+  1. install qemu-nbd, qemu, qemu-img on execution hosts
   2. set qcow2 support to true (http://www.nimbusproject.org/docs/current/admin/reference.html#qcow2-config)
-  3. **KVM** is a prerequisite
+  3. **KVM** is a prerequisite, so the SL5 kernel on all processing nodes has to be switched to Xen support
-  4. **nimbus >= 1.2** is a prerequisite (versions at UVic and Breezy are not new enough)
+  4. **nimbus >= 2.10** is a prerequisite (versions at UVic and Breezy are not new enough)

-  None of this has been successfully tested yet.
+  5. modify Nimbus to support qemu < 1 call API (in src/python/workspacecontrol/defaults/ImageEditing.py)
+  6. modify etc/workspace-controls/{networks,libvirt}.conf and change kvm/qemu instead of xen
+Some early tests showed we were able to boot a VM like that, but unsuccessful

 * **qcow2 images can be converted back to raw:**
   * ```qemu-img convert -f qcow2 -O raw vm_12.04_staging_snapshot.qcow2 vm_12.04_staging_snapshot.img``` - **very fast**, sparse image file.